osrf/gazebo_tutorials/model_contrib/tutorial.md

 # How to contribute to gazebo\_models database

+This tutorial assumes that you have an account on Bitbucket, and that you have a client for [Mercurial](http://mercurial.selenic.com).

+## Fork and clone the osrf/gazebo\_models repository
+Go to [https://bitbucket.org/osrf/gazebo\_models](https://bitbucket.org/osrf/gazebo_models) and, from the menu on the left hand side of the screen, choose "Fork".
+The default options are generally fine.
+After you have forked the repository, clone it.
+Assuming that you chose the default name for the repository, you will clone using commands similar to the following:

+    $ hg clone hg clone https://yourname@bitbucket.org/yourname/gazebo_models

+where _yourname_ is your Bitbucket username.

 ## Creating a model
-First, create a directory for your model.
+Create a directory for your model under the **gazebo\_models** directory.
 For this tutorial, we will assume that this directory is called **mymodel**.
 That directory must include the file **model.config**, and it may include other files as well (plugins, makefiles, README's, etc.)

 ## Contents of **model.config**:
 The **model.config** file provides information necessary to pick the proper SDF file, information on authorship of the model, and a textual description of the model.

 A sample **model.config** looks like this: